 A Blockchain Software Developer creates and implements smart contracts and decentralised apps (dApps).
 They use the architecture and protocols created by the Core Developer.
 For example, they create front-end features of smart contracts, monitor the stack where their dApps operate, and make back-end designs for the blockchain.

 Aspiring blockchain developers need certain knowledge about blockchain technology to succeed.
 They need to know about specific platforms and tools like Hyperledger, Chaincode (Smart Contracts), Virtual Machines, and coding languages like Solidity.

 Hyperledger is a collaborative project by more than 183 members to create a blockchain framework and codebase.

-It is not a cryptocurrency network but provides developers with tools to design their own blockchains.
+It is not a cryptocurrency network but provides developers with tools to design their blockchains.
 It is also a collection of blockchain projects that follow its design standards.

 There are many projects currently run on Hyperledger.
 These include Fabric, Composer, Burrow, Sawtooth, and Explorer.

-Furthermore, Composer is a collection of tools that developers can use to build, test, and run a new blockchain.
+Furthermore, Composer is a collection of tools developers can use to build, test, and run a new blockchain.

 Next is Explorer.
 This is a dashboard that developers can use to maintain, monitor, and search blockchain development data.

 Additionally, there is Sawtooth, which uses the Proof-of-Elapsed-Time consensus algorithm.
 This is different from the Proof-of-Work and Proof-of-Stake consensus protocols.
 This algorithm uses random countdowns to determine who owns a block on a blockchain.